rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _All the Light we Cannot See_ by Anthony Doerr
 -   _The Body Keeps The Score: Brain, Mind, And Body In The Healing Of Trauma_ by Bessel van der Kolk
 -   _For the Love of Men: From Toxic to a More Mindful Masculinity_ by Liz Plank
+-   _The Ascent of Rum Doodle_ by W. E. Bowman

 ## 2022